Greenwich Park: Amenities

-On the lower level of the park there is a popular children's playground (north-east corner, close to Maze Hill railway station), an adjacent boating lake, & a small orchard ('The Queen's Orchard').
+On the lower level of the park there is a popular children's playground (north-east corner, close to Maze Hill railway station), an adjacent boating lake, and a small orchard ('The Queen's Orchard').
 There is also a herb garden (close by entrance to Greenwich town centre).

-On the upper level, there is an extensive flower garden complete with large duck pond, a rose garden, a cricket pitch, many 17th-century sweet chestnut trees with gnarled, swirling trunks, tennis courts, a bandstand, Roman remains, an ancient oak tree (known as Queen Elizabeth's Oak, associated with Queen Elizabeth I) and an enclosure ('The Wilderness') housing some wild deer.
+On the upper level, there is an extensive flower garden with a large duck pond, a rose garden, a cricket pitch, tennis courts, a bandstand, Roman remains, an ancient oak tree (known as Queen Elizabeth's Oak, associated with Queen Elizabeth I) many 17th-century sweet chestnut trees with gnarled, swirling trunks, an enclosure ('The Wilderness') used to house wild deer, and an avenue of cherry trees renowned for their spring blossoms.

-Nestling just behind the Observatory is the garden of the former Astronomer Royal, a peaceful secluded space which is good for picnics and also sometimes used by theatre groups (Midsummer Night's Dream, etc.).
-On the opposite side (i.e., just south of the Wolfe statue) is the Park Café.
-There is another, smaller café by the north-west gate, and a snack bar in the children's playground.
+West of the Observatory is the garden of the former Astronomer Royal, a peaceful secluded space which is good for picnics and also sometimes used by theatre groups (Midsummer Night's Dream, etc.).
+On the opposite side (southeast of the Wolfe statue) is the Pavilion Café.
+There is another, smaller café by the north-west gate, and a snack bar in the children's playground; in March 2024, as part of the 'Greenwich Park Revealed' programme, the Ignatius Sancho Café was opened in a refurbished building by the Vanbrugh Gate on the east side of the park.

-It is possible to park (pay and display) in areas along the main roads entering from Blackheath.
+It is possible to park (pay and display) in areas along the main roads entering from Blackheath (though it can be busy).
 Cycle routes criss-cross the park (as do runners, roller-bladers, dog-walkers, etc.).
 Until 2020, other road traffic (cars and motor-cycles) could use the park road linking Blackheath and Greenwich at peak periods on weekdays.
+After a trial closure, the road was permanently closed to through traffic in 2022.

 Sport

-During the London 2012 Summer Olympics, Greenwich Park was the venue for the Olympic equestrian events and for the riding and running parts of the modern pentathlon events.
-It was also the venue for the Paralympic equestrian events.

-The use of Greenwich Park for Olympic equestrian events caused some tension between the London Organising Committee for the Olympic and Paralympic Games 2012 (LOCOG) and some local area residents.
-A community action group, NOGOE (No to Greenwich Olympic Equestrian Events), believed Greenwich Park was not a suitable venue for the events and started an (ultimately unsuccessful) petition to get the equestrian events relocated; by February 2009 this had gathered over 12,000 signatures.
+One of three start points for the London Marathon, the 'red start', is located just south of Greenwich Park, in Charlton Way, with runners held in the park before they start.
+A London half marathon, Run to the Beat, passed through the park from 2008 to 2012; in 2013, the last running of the 13.1-mile event started and finished in the park.
+Since 2018 the park has also accommodated some of the finish facilities of The Big Half, a half marathon run each September.
+A 2.62-miles charity 'mini marathon' for children is held each May, and the park also hosts occasional commercially organised 5km and 10km running events.

 The park also staged the start of the final stage of the 2006 Tour of Britain cycle race (3 September).

-One of three start points for London Marathon, the 'red start', is located in southern Greenwich Park, close to Charlton Way.
-The London Half-Marathon, Run to the Beat, passed through the park from 2008 to 2012; in 2013, the last running of the 13.1-mile event started and finished in the park.
+A cricket pitch is maintained in the southwest corner of the park, with an adjacent pavilion.
+Tennis courts are located to the north of the cricket pitch.